 - In one study regarding acupuncture and abnormal semen parameters, acupuncture was used to stimulate 4 points on the body namely, BL23 (Shen Shu), ST36 (Zu San Li), CV1 (Hui Yin) and CV4 (Guan Yuan).
 A placebo control group together with a blank control group were included in the study.
 The researchers found that the patients who underwent the acupuncture treatment with electro-stimulation at 2Hz reported a significant improvement in sperm count and motility compared with the 2 control groups.

-- ELT can help to reduce stagnation and reducing inflammation/phlegm in the body, especially in the lower limbs and lower abdomen which is commonly plagued by pathogenic factors like dampness and cold.
-Thereby, it works well with TCM therapies by reducing the herbal dosage and duration needed for strong dampness-clearing herbs, and tonifying herbs can be used earlier once pathogenic factors have been cleared allowing the course of treatment to be much shortened and more efficacious.
+- Good lymphatic drainage can help to reduce stagnation and reducing inflammation/phlegm in the body, especially in the lower limbs and lower abdomen which is commonly plagued by pathogenic factors like dampness and cold.
+Hence, good lymphatic drainage works well with TCM therapies by reducing the herbal dosage and duration needed for strong dampness-clearing herbs, and tonifying herbs can be used earlier once pathogenic factors have been cleared allowing the course of treatment to be much shortened and more efficacious.

 - Alcohol must be totally removed from the diet.
 Mitochondria are the “batteries” of the sperm (and all cells in general) and since alcohol is a mitochondrial toxin, without proper functioning mitochondria, the sperm would be unable to propel itself forward as it would lack the proper “batteries” to do so.

 - Nicotine from smoking constricts the peripheral vessels thereby limiting blood flow into the organs.
 Over time, this can result in loss of flexibility and elasticity of the vessels, and thus impair the proper functioning of the testes as both blood flow in and out is affected.